Business Intelligence Analyst at Capitec Bank Ltd - IT-Online

 Minimum (if minimum qualification requirement not met):

-- At least 3 years’ experience in a reporting/analysis role, including experience in and understanding of database structure design and data extraction principles
+- At least5-6 years’ experience in a reporting/analysis role, including experience in and understanding of database structure design and data extraction principles

 Qualifications (Minimum)